John Siciliano

 These sites nail trust instantly through bold contrast, high-impact imagery, and clear CTAs.
 Here’s what the top performers do:

 • Show proof through project galleries.
 Home Renovation sites like Al-Phoenix Ltd. use dark elegance and stunning kitchen photography.
-BHW KitchensKitchen design website — sophisticated, trustworthy serif typography in teal, white, and orange.
+BHW KitchensKitchen renovation contractor website — modern, serif-based design in navy, orange and gray.
 "Exceptional Kitchen Designs That Inspire" pairs teal and orange accents with warmly-lit project shots that prove craftsmanship.
 Roofing site E&M Roofing leads with a portfolio grid that drives contractor inquiries.

 Check out the full construction website gallery below for more conversion-focused inspiration.